jeanmarc77/123solar/README.txt

  What can 123Solar do for you ? ───────────────────────────────────────────────

-  123Solar is a lightweight set of PHP/JS files that make a web logger to monitor your photovoltaic inverter(s).
+  123Solar is a lightweight set of PHP/JS files that makes a web logger to monitor your photovoltaic inverter(s).

  Prerequisites ────────────────────────────────────────────────────────────────